 Only about 1/3 of people are acquiring pets from shelters.
 These people are the most kind and compassionate, opening their hearts and homes to a shelter pet, and savvy in that they are getting a pet that is already spayed/neutered, vaccinated, microchipped, and licensed.
 Why are our adopters the target for this bill?
-If the general population really needs to be "educated" on proper pet ownership, why is this not required posting for vet offices, pet stores, and other places where people acquire animals?
+If the general population really needs to be "educated" on proper pet ownership, why is this not required posting for vet offices, pet stores, and other places frequented by the animal-owning public?